-Cover sheet-format is found at: http://thesis.gmu.edu

-A statement of the major problem or research and supporting problems, not to exceed six double-spaced pages.
+- Thesis/Dissertation Proposal Cover Sheet: http://thesis.gmu.edu/dtformsnew.htm - A statement of the major problem or research and supporting problems, not to exceed six double-spaced pages.
 The proposal should include a very brief review of the literature and the methods proposed to carry out the research.

 The thesis proposal must be approved by the thesis committee, the Program Coordinator, and the Associate Chair for Graduate Studies.
-It must then be submitted to the Dean's Office before registration for thesis credit (PSYC 799).
-Six copies of the typewritten thesis proposal should be submitted to the major thesis advisor.
-These will be forwarded to the Associate Chair for Graduate Studies and the Dean via the Graduate Programs Assistant.
+The Thesis Proposal Cover Sheet must then be submitted to the Dean of the College Humanities and Social Sciences (CHSS) (via the Graduate Programs Coordinator) with all required signatures before registration for thesis credit (PSYC 799).